 To train as a teacher on any programme you must achieve a standard equivalent to a grade C/4 in GCSE English and mathematics.
 If you want to teach Primary (Key stage 1/2) you must also have achieved a standard equivalent to a grade C in a science GCSE.

 You will need a minimum of 10 days experience in the relevant setting prior to commencing the course.
 We can support this process.

 What places are available?

-KTSA has had its allocation of training places confirmed by the NCTL.
+KTSA has had its allocation of training places confirmed by the DfE.

-The UCAS portal holds all the information about our vacancies and applications are done via UCAS.
+The Get into Teaching search portal holds all the information about our vacancies and applications are done via UCAS.

 Trainees on a School Direct Training Programme will have to pay tuition fees to cover the cost of the course, but home and EU trainees will be eligible for a tuition fee loan to cover the cost of these fees.
 Bursaries are available in many subjects, depending on university degree classification and subject.
-For more information about bursaries visit the Department for Education website
+For more information about bursaries visit the Get into Teaching Website.

 QTS Skills tests